ccnyplanetarium/ccnyplanetarium.github.io/_posts/2024-03-31-eclipse-2024-observing-nyc.md

  </figure>
 </div>

-If you will be watching in NYC, then you are welcome to join the CCNY Physics club for an observation event on the CCNY campus.
+If you will be watching in NYC on the 8th, then you are welcome to join the CCNY Physics club for an observation event on the CCNY campus.
+The peak time is around 3:30 pm, but there will be excitement from about 2:45 to 3:45.
 We've calculated the position of the sun during the peak of the eclipse and it appears it will be visible from the area in front of the NAC building.
 We will have the solar telescope set up which will allow for safe viewing of the sun during the eclipse.
 (We will <i>not</i> have many standard eclipse glasses to give out, so please try to grab a pair from another source before hand.
 [NYP libraries](https://www.nypl.org/press/new-york-city-public-libraries-distribute-free-solar-eclipse-glasses-safe-eclipse-viewing) have them, as do several other establishments!)

 <div class="row">
 <figure class="figure d-block mx-auto" style="max-width: 800px;">